 – live tracking and timing on followmychallenge.com

-– 50% refund in case the event has to be canceled due to force majeure.
+– 50% refund in case the event has to be cancelled due to force majeure.

-In the spirt of Audax, participants are allowed to draft each other.
+In the spirit of Audax, participants are allowed to draft each other.
 This will encourage participants to plan stages and ride in groups between ferries connections.

 Like any self-supported race, participants are not allowed to assist, support or resupply each other and must not receive any 3rd party assistance, private lodging or resupply.